mixxxdj/mixxx/packaging/flatpak/README.md

 # Mixxx Flatpak instructions

 This document provides instructions for building, packaging and installing Mixxx as a Flatpak application using the **tools/flatpak_buildenv.sh** and **packaging/flatpak/flatpak_build.sh** Bash scripts.
+The scripts provide several options for configuring the build, so please read the documentation before using them.

+If you already have Flatpak set up, you can simply use the recommended build options.
+These commands will install a system-wide build environment, compile a Mixxx Flatpak bundle and install it for the current user.
+The process requires 15 GB of disk space and usually takes about 20 minutes.

+`tools/flatpak_buildenv.sh setup --system`

+`packaging/flatpak/flatpak_build.sh bundle`

+`flatpak install --user Mixxx.Flatpak`

 ## Requirements

 To build Mixxx as a Flatpak, you need to have **flatpak** and **flatpak-builder** installed on your system.
 Most Linux distributions publish these as official packages that can be installed using the system package manager.
+Installing **ccache** is also recommended as it makes rebuilds much faster.

 If you're using an immutable distribution (e.g. Silverblue, Kinoite, Bazzite), you can install the packages within a Toolbx or a Distrobox container and build from there.